Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 # 🧮 Key Calculations

-Several measures were created to support the analysis.
+Three essential measures were created to support the analysis.

 ### Total Orders